kin027/aeroevolve/README.md

 ## Limitations

 - The data is not real-time; it comes from BTS data tables that the government releases only once a quarter (with a three-month delay).
-  - But I can get 2026 data when it's available and immediately visualize the important stuff that happened this year, like Alaska going intercontiental and Spirit going belly-up (RIP Spirit)!
+  - But I can get 2026 data when it's available and immediately visualize the important stuff that happened this year, like Alaska going intercontiental and Spirit going belly-up (RIP Spirit).

-- Routes that do not touch the U.S. are excluded because the T-100 tables only have routes that start or end somewhere in the U.S.
+- Routes that do not touch the U.S. are excluded because the T-100 tables only include routes that start or end somewhere in the U.S.